hash-bang/async-chainable/README.md

-	forEach(object, function) // Run each item in the object though `function(next, value, key)` forEach(collection,function) // see 'array, function' definition (collections are just treated like an array of objects with 'forEach') forEach(string, function) // Lookup `this[string]` then process according to its type (see above type styles) - This is used for late binding forEach(null) // Gets skipped automatically (also empty arrays, objects)
+	forEach(object, function) // Run each item in the object though `function(next, value, key)` forEach(collection,function) // see 'array, function' definition (collections are just treated like an array of objects with 'forEach') forEach(string, function) // Lookup `this[string]` then process according to its type (see above type styles) - This is used for late binding forEach(string, array, function) // Perform a map operation on the array setting the `this[string]` to the ordered result return forEach(string, object, function) // Perform a map operation on an object array setting the `this[string]` to the result return forEach(string, string, function) // Lookup the first string and process it as a map operation according to its type (see above 2 examples) - This is used for late binding forEach(null) // Gets skipped automatically (also empty arrays, objects)